ninabarzh/ipa/content/en/blog/stalkerware-mspy.md

 Detecting mSpy is not straightforward.
 On Android devices, one might find suspicious apps hidden under innocuous names or discover unexpected battery drain or data usage.
 On iPhones, unless jailbroken, it relies on iCloud access, meaning that changing iCloud credentials and enabling two-factor authentication can help mitigate the threat.

 Removing it may require professional assistance.
-A full factory reset is often the most reliable solution, but this comes with its own difficulties—particularly when the device is not fully under the survivor’s control or if data needs to be preserved as evidence.
+A full factory reset is often the most reliable solution, but this comes with its own difficulties, particularly when the device is not fully under the survivor’s control or if data needs to be preserved as evidence.

 In shelter contexts or support organisations, assuming the possibility of spyware like mSpy is unfortunately a wise default.
-Devices should be treated with caution, and any unexpected behaviour—a screen waking up on its own, battery anomalies, or the abuser seeming preternaturally well-informed—should prompt further investigation.
+Devices should be treated with caution, and any unexpected behaviour, a screen waking up on its own, battery anomalies, or the abuser seeming preternaturally well-informed, should prompt further investigation.

 ## The broader picture